Green shoots emerge in withered gold mining sector

 Helping fuel optimism for a revival is the return to the sector of so-called generalist investors, money managers whose focus isn't exclusively on gold mining companies.
 Their flight from the mining sector helped fuel a 36 percent collapse in the market value of the top 40 global miners between 2012 and end-2014 to $791 billion, PwC data shows.

-"There has been more interest from generalists at the broker conferences for meetings," said David Harquail, Chief Executive of gold royalty company Franco-Nevada Corp (FNV.TO).
+"There has been more interest from generalists at the broker conferences for meetings," said David Harquail, Chief Executive of gold royalty company Franco-Nevada Corp.
 "Often these generalists have no positions in the gold sector."

 Non-gold focused mutual funds nearly doubled the number of shares they hold in 11 of the world's biggest gold miners in the first five months of this year, according to data from Thomson Reuters' Lipper service.
 The number of funds holding gold shares also increased.